 Mumford Procedure, or its medical jargon, distal clavicle resection, is a surgical procedure performed on the clavicle, commonly known as the collarbone.
-Mumford Procedure is done to attenuate and relieve shoulder pain associated with collarbone and abrasion.
+Mumford Procedure is done to attenuate and relieve shoulder pain associated with the collarbone and abrasion.

 The procedure involves the removal of a tiny part of the collarbone.
 This elimination of the bone will help people who are suffering from shoulder pain issues, including ailments such as painful inflammation, swelling, or osteoarthritis in the acromioclavicular (AC) joint.
 Surgery may be an option when other, alternative medical procedures, such as physical therapy and cortisone injections, fail to alleviate pain in the area.

 The procedure can be performed in two ways – open or arthroscopic procedure